-I am heading south through Alabama on US Highway 231 pushing 90 miles per hour, traveling from Tulsa Oklahoma to Largo Florida.
-It would be nice to think that I was driving my own fairly newish Econoline Van complete with luxury carpet and a premium sound system, but this would be me living the dream.
-The truth is, after checking a student bulletin board, I have found another Floridian heading home for Christmas break who needs money for gas and will also be passing right by Largo on his way.
-It is a win-win situation for both of us.
+I was heading south through Alabama on US Highway 231 pushing 90 miles per hour, traveling from Tulsa Oklahoma to Largo Florida.
+It would be nice to think that I was driving my own fairly newish Econoline Van complete with luxury carpet and a premium sound system, but that would be me living the dream.
+The truth was, after checking a student bulletin board, I’d found another Floridian heading home for Christmas break who needed money for gas and would be passing by Largo on his way.
+It was a win-win situation for both of us.

-The tunes are loud, and I am singing along, and we are passing through Alabama when I spy flashing lights coming up fast in my rear-view mirror.
-Dread fills me as I remember the expired license and poor Benny snoozing without a care in the world.
-I slow down and ease to the shoulder as flashing lights follow close behind.
+The tunes were loud, and I was singing along, and we were passing through Alabama when I saw flashing lights coming up fast in my rear-view mirror.
+Dread filled me as I remember the expired driver’s license and poor Benny snoozing without a care in the world.
+I slowed down and eased to the shoulder as flashing lights followed close behind.

-I see a rumpled head of hair and squinty-eyed Benny spring up in the back seat, looking around with a puzzled expression.
+A rumpled head of hair on a squinty-eyed Benny sprang up, rudely awakened from an all too short nap, looking around with a puzzled expression.

-“Uhmm…I might have been speeding and my license might be expired,” I mumble.
-He is instantly alert and crouches forward to plop into the front passenger seat and he looks pretty mad.
+“Uhmm…I might have been speeding and my license might have expired,” I mumbled.
+He was instantly alert and crouched forward to plop into the front passenger seat with a grouchy look on his face.

-I watch as a beer-bellied Alabama State Trooper swaggers to my window and notice his hand resting on his firearm.
-My hands grip the steering wheel and I do a double-take when I see that he is wearing mirrored sunglasses...at midnight.
-I feel like I am in the movie “Smokey and the Bandit”.
-I look to my right hoping to see Burt Reynolds in the passenger seat, but it is still angry Benny.
+I watched as a beer-bellied Alabama State Trooper swaggered to my window and noticed his hand resting on his firearm.
+My hands gripped the steering wheel and I did a double-take when I saw that he was wearing mirrored sunglasses...at midnight.
+I felt like I was in the movie “Smokey and the Bandit.”
+I looked to my right hoping to see Burt Reynolds in the passenger seat, but it was still-angry Benny.

-I hand over my license.
-He begins a slow head shake and his eyebrows lift as he drawls, “This is not uh valid liiicense.
+I handed over my license.
+He glanced down and began a slow head shake and his eyebrows lifted (barely visible above the mirrored glasses), as he drawled, “This is not uh valid liiicense.
 Doo yooou have uh valid liiicense?”

-“No sir,” I respond, and I am asked to step out of the van.
-I was apparently going to be driven down to the “station” to be detained and the details were unclear as I could only hear the sound of my rapid heartbeat pulsing in my ears.
+“No sir,” I responded, and I was asked to step out of the van.
+I was apparently going to be driven down to “the station” to be detained and the details were unclear, as I could only hear the sound of my rapid heartbeat pulsing in my ears.
 I had never been in trouble in my life and this was not a good time to start.
 Christmas.
 Just a little babysitting money in my wallet.
 Benny, a boy I barely knew, and would he just leave me stranded?

 I was ushered into the back seat of the police cruiser and Benny was ordered to follow.
 A big hand rested on my head as I ducked down and slid into the back seat.
 I noticed another man in plainclothes already seated in the front passenger seat.
 He briefly glanced back at me and I looked down in shame.

-I saw his eyebrows arch up above the top rim of his sunglasses, registering surprise as he asked who my favorite gospel group was.
-I thought back to my childhood and of the electricity in the air as group-after-group of old-time gospel singers and bands would perform...each selling original cassette tapes in the back of the auditorium once they finished their set.
+I saw his eyebrows arch up above the top rim of his sunglasses again, registering surprise, as he asked who my favorite gospel group was.
+I thought back to my childhood and of the electricity in the air as group-after-group of old-time gospel singers and bands would perform—each selling original cassette tapes in the back of the auditorium once they finished their sets.
 There was no doubt in my mind who my favorite group was.
 They were the reason I loved attending these marathon events that ended in the wee hours of the morning.